 One scenario is known as joint custody.
 This refers to a situation where the parents share custody.
 Most of the time, parents have joint legal custody, meaning that they are both equally involved in making decisions, have equal access to records, go to parent-teacher conferences, and talk to doctors.

-Another type of custody is split custody.
+Another type of child-sharing arrangement is split custody.
 This is when there are a group of siblings, and they are not all in the physical custody of the same parent.
 For example, one sibling may live primarily with the father and the other with the mother.
 In this situation, the siblings are not residing in the same household together.

 There is also third-party custody, which is when neither parent has custody of the children.
 In this situation, a grandparent or non-relative may have custody.
 Typically this occurs when neither parent is an appropriate custodian.
 In that case, the court could look at third-parties.

 The most common custody agreement in Alpharetta is an arrangement with the children residing primarily with the mother, but having visiting time with the father.
-Many agreements have the children living with the mother 60 percent of the time and the father 40 forty of the time.
+Many agreements have the children living with the mother 60 percent of the time and the father 40 percent of the time.

 Childcare experts recommend certain forms of custody over others.
 The newer research is strongly supporting liberal amounts of parenting time for both parents.
-There are many studies that are showing that kids do better in terms of grades, emotional development, and social development when they spend at least 35 percent of their time with both parents.
+There are many studies showing that kids do better in terms of grades, emotional development, and social development when they spend at least 35 percent of their time with both parents.

 When making decisions about your children, it is important to consider your family’s unique needs.
 That is why there are so many different child custody arrangements available to families in Alpharetta.
 For help determining which arrangement is right for you, reach out to our team today.